South Korea’s remarkable Kospi 200

 leveraged nature makes possible.

-suitable for retail traders.
-The Kospi Futures are five times
+makes them suitable for retail traders.
+The Kospi Futures are

 into without large margin requirements, and with substantial